-Creating a child care emergency preparedness plan
+Part 1: Creating a child care emergency preparedness plan

-Being ready for an emergency
+Part 2: Being ready for an emergency

 What is an emergency preparedness plan?

-Often during an emergency, people may feel overwhelmed.
-Having an easy to follow plan (that everyone knows about!) can help your employees feel more confident in their actions.
-It can ensure that you and your team are ready to provide support and ensure safety for children and families during stressful times.
+An emergency preparedness plan is a set of documents that help your child care business operate during an emergency or disaster.
+These documents include the steps and rules needed to keep children and staff safe in an emergency.
+Having an easy-to-follow plan (that everyone knows about) helps your employees feel more confident.
+It ensures you and your team are ready to provide support and ensure safety for children and families during stressful times.

 How do I create an emergency preparedness plan?